 - Study in Canada: Visas, Work and Immigration for International Students (Government of Canada)

-- International PhD students or graduates: Want to stay in Canada permanently?
-(Government of Canada)
+- Stay in Canada after graduation (Government of Canada)

 - Immigrating to Quebec (Gouvernement du Québec)